knimmi/keivn-website/README.md

 ## Overview

-This project is a cleanand lightweight.
+This project is a clean and lightweight.
 Its a website for a discord bot using vanilla JavaScript, HTML5, and CSS3.
 It's designed to be responsive and easy to customize.

 ## Features